 8. Polish programmers are dedicated and hard-working employees

 Phew, Polish programmers really do work a lot!
-This StackOverflow survey shows that developers from Poland currently rank 1st on the list of weekly hours spent at work with 44.6 hours on average.
-India and United States currently hold the second and third positions, with 42.2 and 42.1 hours a week respectively.
+This StackOverflow survey shows that developers from Poland currently rank 1st on the list of weekly hours spent at work, with 44.6 hours on average.
+India and the United States currently hold the second and third positions, with 42.2 and 42.1 hours a week, respectively.

 It’s worth mentioning that with GBP to PLN currency exchange rate currently being low, in the second quarter of 2020, Poland is still the best country in Europe to outsource your IT services to.